lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 4. **Might I ever be interested in researching quantum computing?** I mean, never say never, right?
 But currently, my interest remains casual.
 That said, there seems to be so much room for researchers, such as:
     - electrical engineers and device physicists to make better qubits
-    - mathematicians or theoretical computer scientists to explore the algorithmic possibilities
+    - mathematicians and theoretical computer scientists to explore the algorithmic possibilities
     - computer engineers with excellent imaginations to invent heretofore unseen architectures
     - computational physicists and chemists to find near-term applications